amritoit/emacs-new/README.md

-#This is not my repository readme, This is from where I have taken the original source.
+#This is not readme for my repo, This is from where I have taken the original source.
 # My emacs settings

 An ever-changing set of emacs settings.
 Micro-optimizations are super fun.